Student Grievance Procedure

 When consulting campus resources, all parties should be aware of confidentiality, privacy and mandatory reporting in order to make informed choices.
-On campus, some resources can offer you confidentiality, sharing options and advice without any obligation to tell anyone unless you want them to.
-Other resources are expressly there for you to report crimes and policy violations and they will take action when you report your victimization to them.
-Most resources on campus fall in the middle of these two extremes.
+On campus, some resources can offer confidentiality and advice without any obligation to report unless specifically requested by the reporting party.
+Other resources are expressly there for reporting crimes and policy violations and will act when a report is made.

 To Report Confidentially

-If one desires that detail of the incident be kept confidential, they should speak with on-campus counselors, campus health service providers or off-campus rape crisis resources who can maintain confidentiality, except in the rare event that the incident reveals a need to protect you or other members of the community.
+If one desires the incident be kept confidential, they should speak with on-campus counselors, campus health service providers or off-campus resources who can maintain confidentiality, except in the rare event that the incident reveals a need to protect you or other members of the community.

 Non-Confidential Reporting Options

-You are encouraged to speak to officials of the institution to make formal reports of incidents (deans, directors, vice presidents, or other administrators with supervisory responsibilities, campu security, and human resources).
-The College considers these people to be “responsible employees.”
-Notice to them is official notice to the institution.
-You have the right and can expect to have incidents of sexual misconduct to be taken seriously by the institution when formally reported, and to have those incidents investigated and properly resolved through administrative procedures.
-Formal reporting means that only people who need to know will be told and information will be shared only as necessary with investigators, witnesses, and the accused individual.
+Individuals are encouraged to report online, as outlined above, or speak to officials of the institution to make formal reports of incidents (deans, directors, vice presidents, or other administrators with supervisory responsibilities, campus security, and human resources).
+Notice to an SPC official listed above acts as the official notice to the institution.
+Individuals can expect incidents to be taken seriously by the institution when formally reported, and to have those incidents investigated and properly resolved through administrative procedures.
+Formal reporting means that information will only be shared on a need-to-know basis with investigators, witnesses, and the accused individual.

 Federal Timely Warning Reporting Obligations